The option to ski Santiago, Chile should not be overlooked if you are planning a South American skiing vacation.

 A decade ago it was next to impossible to find good coffee (unless you are a Nescafe fan).
 Discovering a quality restaurant, well that was a bit of a mission.

-Today, there are hundreds of outstanding delis and high scale bistros scattered from downtown Santiago, and the trendy neighborhoods of Bellavista, Providencia, Nunoa and of course the upscale Las Condes.
+Today, there are hundreds of outstanding delis and high scale bistros scattered from downtown Santiago, and the trendy neighborhoods of Bellavista, Providencia, Nunoa and of course the upscale barrios in Las Condes and Vitacura.

 However, it should be noted that Santiago is not for everyone.
 It’s a large and noisy city and the smog can be brutal, especially in the winter months June to September.